ywandy/ClickHouse/docs/en/sql-reference/statements/alter.md

 ALTER TABLE [db].name DROP REPLICA replica_name;
 ```

 Queries will remove the replica path in zookeeper, it's useful when you want to decrease your replica factor.
-If the replica_name is local replica, then it behavious same as `DROP TABLE`;
+If will only drop the inactive replica, and we can't drop local replica, please use `DROP TABLE`.

 ### Manipulations with Partitions and Parts {#alter_manipulations-with-partitions}